riversideresearch/hammer/README.md

 If you've installed Hammer system-wide, you can use `pkg-config` in the usual way.

-To learn about hammer check:
+To learn about hammer, check:

 - the [user guide](https://github.com/UpstandingHackers/hammer/wiki/User-guide)
 - [Hammer Primer](https://github.com/sergeybratus/HammerPrimer) (outdated in terms of code, but good to get the general thinking)